-\ Less than 1%.
+Less than 1%.

-(1) Percentage of beneficial ownership is calculated assuming 19,630,694 shares of Common Stock were outstanding on January 31, 1998.
+- (1) Percentage of beneficial ownership is calculated assuming 19,630,694 shares of Common Stock were outstanding on January 31, 1998.
 Beneficial ownership is determined in accordance with the rules of the Commission and generally includes voting or investment power with respect to securities.
-Shares of Common Stock subject to options and warrants currently exercisable or exercisable within sixty days after January 31, 1998, as well as Nonvoting Convertible Preferred Stock, are deemed outstanding for computing the percentage of the person holding such options but are not deemed outstanding for computing the percentage of any other person.
-Except as indicated by footnote, and subject to community property laws where applicable, the persons named in the table have sole voting and investment power with respect to all shares of Common Stock shown as beneficially owned by them.

-(2) Includes Nonvoting Convertible Preferred Stock convertible into 1,490,793 shares held by Genentech.
+Shares of Common Stock subject to options and warrants currently exercisable or exercisable within 60 days after January 31, 1998, as well as Nonvoting Convertible Preferred Stock, are deemed outstanding for computing the percentage of the person holding such options but are not deemed outstanding for computing the percentage of any other person.
+Except as indicated by footnote, and subject to community property laws where applicable, the person named in the table have sole voting and investment power with respect to all shares of Common Stock shown as beneficially owned by them. - (2) Includes Nonvoting Convertible Preferred Stock convertible into 1,490,793 shares held by Genentech.
 Mr. Young, a director of the Company, disclaims beneficial ownership of the Nonvoting Convertible Preferred Stock held by Genentech.
+See "Description of Capital Stock -- Preferred Stock."